Dumpling: Brazilian

 All of these dumplings can vary from their original forms with optional additions like olives, onions, or spices.
 They are commonly served at parties.
 In some parts of Brazil like Rio, dumplings can be found in fast-food kiosks ('open restaurants'), in the city, or in parks.
-You can also find people who eat them on the beach or after work with beer, fruity alcoholic drinks known as batidas, or non-alcoholic beverages like soda or refrescos (a sort of juice).

 Caribbean

 Dumplings are made from a simple dough consisting of all-purpose flour, water, and salt.
 The shaped dumplings are either fried in a pan until golden brown or boiled in a soup.
 The fried version is usually served as an accompaniment to breakfast codfish.

 Chilean

 In Chile, pantrucas are a type of flat, elongated irregular dumpling flavoured with fresh parsley and served in soup.
 In Chiloé, a Chilean southern archipelago where potatoes are native, several traditional dumplings are potato-based, including chapalele, milcao, chuchoca, chuhuañe, and vaeme.
-Their dough can also include wheat flour and/or lard in varying proportions.
+Their dough can also include wheat flour or lard in varying proportions.
 They can be flat and round, filled with greaves and fried (milcao); flat and boiled (chapaleles, milcaos); or shaped into a roll and roasted on a stick (chochoca).
 They may be served with honey as a dessert.

 Papas rellenas are made of a potato- and flour-based dough surrounding a seasoned meat filling.